 The Langevin et al. (2004) study presents different problems.
-In a 2006 article, Webster et al. (2006) describe several "fundamental methodological weaknesses [that] seriously jeopardize the degree of confidence that we may have in [Langevin et al.'s (2004)] findings" (p.
-89).
+In a 2006 article, Webster, Gartner, and Doob describe several "fundamental methodological weaknesses [that] seriously jeopardize the degree of confidence that we may have in its findings" (p.89).
 The first deficiency has to do with the generalizability of their findings.
 All of the individuals in the study were referred for psychiatric assessment or treatment, which "... is typically reserved for a minority of those charged with sex offences.
-In all likelihood, this sub-group represents an unusually high proportion of the more serious or atypical sex offenders charged during this period" (p.
-83).
-Although Langevin et al. (2006) defend Langevin et al. (2004) by pointing out that "treatment has been widely provided to sex offenders in [Canadian] federal penitentiaries" (p.
-110), they do not supply any information about the kinds of psychiatric disorders for which the individuals in their sample were receiving treatment, nor do they disclose the hospital providing treatment, or the kinds of treatment the hospital provided.
-"We do know that some of the comparison subjects had been charged with violent offenses like murder (p.
-537), which indicates that the hospital was treating high-risk individuals and not typical sexual offenders.
+In all likelihood, this sub-group represents an unusually high proportion of the more serious or atypical sex offender charged during this period" (p.83).

+Although Langevin et al. (2006) defend themselves by pointing out that "treatment has been widely provided to sex offenders in [Canadian] federal penitentiaries" (p.110), they do not provide any information about the kinds of psychiatric disorders for which the individuals in their sample were receiving treatment, nor do they disclose the hospital providing treatment, nor the kinds of treatment the hospital provided.
+We do know that some of the comparison subjects had been charged with violent offenses like murder (p.537), which indicates that the hospital was treating high-risk individuals and not typical sex offenders.

-In addition, the Langevin et al. (2004) study has limited relevance for assessing risk in a sentencing hearing, and it should not be used to justify control measures like registration requirements or residency restrictions imposed on individuals with prior sexual offense convictions.
-Langevin et al. (2004) measure the lifetime criminal history of 320 individuals with sexual crime convictions and 31 individuals with nonsexual violent crime convictions who received treatment at an unidentified hospital in Canada.
-Notably, "[t]he first arrest, charge, or conviction was used as the index marker event, and all subsequent charges or convictions were considered instances of recidivism" (p.
-538).
+In addition, the Langevin et al. (2004) study has limited relevance for assessing risk in a sentencing hearing, and it should not be used to justify control measures like registration requirements or residency restrictions imposed on individuals with prior sex offense convictions.
+The Langevin et al. study measures the lifetime criminal history of 320 individuals with sex crime convictions and 31 individuals with nonsexual violent crime convictions who received treatment at an unidentified hospital in Canada.
+"The first arrest, charge, or convictions were used as the index marker event, and all subsequent charges or convictions were considered instances of recidivism" (p.538).
 Using an arrest or charge is unusual in a recidivism study, as most use at least an initial conviction to mark an individual as someone who is at risk of reoffending following justice-system intervention.
-More importantly, Langevin et al. (2004) acknowledge that "a total of 46 (14.6%) of the 316 sex offenders on whom data were available had never appeared in court on a sexual offence" (p.
-542).
-An additional 87 people (27.5%) appeared only once, and the study provides no indication that these individuals were ever convicted of a sexual crime.
-As a conviction for a sexual crime is a threshold requirement for sentencing and the subsequent attachment of registration obligations, community notification requirements, and residence restrictions in the United States, "recidivism" of people who have never been convicted or even charged with a sexual offense is of limited relevance to assessing the risk of the policy-relevant population-individuals with sexual offense convictions.
+More importantly, Langevin et al. acknowledge that "a total of 46 (14.6%) of the 316 sex offenders on whom data were available had never appeared in court on a sexual offence" (p.542).
+12 An additional 87 people (27.5%) appeared only once, and the study provides no indication that these individuals were ever convicted of a sex crime.
+Since a conviction for a sex crime is a threshold requirement for sentencing and the subsequent attachment of registration obligations, community notification requirements, and residence restrictions in the U.S., "recidivism" of people who have never been convicted or even charged with a sex offense is of limited relevance to assessing the risk of the policy-relevant population-individuals with sex offense convictions.